MobilityData/elrond.gtfs.org/docs/getting_started/features/base_add-ons.md

 # Base add-ons
-They are generally easy to integrate.
-They either enhance the comprehensiveness of a GTFS dataset or facilitate collaboration.
-These improvements may involve introducing new fields in the files described in Base, or creating new files.
+These features are typically straightforward to integrate, serving to either enhance the comprehensiveness of a GTFS dataset or facilitate collaboration.
+These enhancements may entail introducing new fields within the files described in Base, or creating new files.

 ## Route Colors